Invitation to DNB's traditional life insurance seminar in London 13 June 2014

 14:00 CET – investors and analyst conference call & phone-cast

-An analyst breakfast meeting will be held in London on Friday, 1 May 0745 am for 0800 am (local time) at DNB’s London Branch, (please note the address) 8th Floor, The Walbrook Building, 25 Walbrook, London EC4N 8AF.
+An analyst breakfast meeting will be held in London on Friday, 24 Oct at 0745 am for 0800 am start (local time) at DNB’s new London Branch, (and please note the new address) 8th Floor, The Walbrook Building, 25 Walbrook, London EC4N 8AF.
 Please register your attendance in London: [email protected]

 For further information, please contact: